upros/ATLS/atls/draft-friel-tls-over-http-01.md

 The number of RTTs that take place when establishing a TLS session depends on the version of TLS and what capabilities are enabled on the TLS software stack.
 For example, a 0-RTT exchange is possible with TLS1.3.

-If applications wish to ensure a predictable number of RTTs when establishing an application layer TLS connection, this may be achieved by configuring the TLS softwrae stack appropriately.
+If applications wish to ensure a predictable number of RTTs when establishing an application layer TLS connection, this may be achieved by configuring the TLS software stack appropriately.
 Relevant configuration parameters for OpenSSL and Java SunJSSE stacks are outlined in the appendix.

 # IANA Considerations